 From looking at the chart, the best gains are to be had between 0° and -5° Celsius.
 As well as -10° and -15°c.

 I ran the ASI 533mc Pro at -15°c and found that to give some very nice and clean images.
 I feel like going colder would yield not much in the way of cleaner pictures.
 There’s also a limit to worthwhile cooling determined by your read noise as well as your light pollution anyway.
 I have a video from Dr Glover (of Sharpcap) on camera cooling.
+Bare in mind also that the harder you cool the camera the more it’ll drain battery power if you’re using batteries to cool the camera.
+Also the more susceptible you will be to dewing issues, even though the camera has an anti-dew heater on it.

 Video mode, or more like planetary mode.
 This camera can be used not only for Deep Sky Objects but handles Solar System work quite well also.